Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/richref/richref.rst

     Richref in the :ref:`page management UI <pmgr>`

-The richref edit mode options are displayed as drop-down lists.
+The richref options are displayed as drop-down lists.

 Using in the markup
 -------------------